Tnifey/maki/readme.md

 ## Write it yourself

-A simple JAVASCRIPT FRAMEWORK library written in TYPESCRIPT for creating web components with hooks.
+A simple JAVASCRIPT FRAMEWORK library written in TYPESCRIPT for creating WEB COMPONENTS with hooks.
 With twind for styles, jotai for state and lit-html for rendering under the hood.

 If you want to use it, you should probably write it yourself.
 It's not that hard.
 It is like 10 lines of code gzipped.
-Or fork it and do not create pr or issues.
+Or fork it and do not create PRs or issues.
+> It works for me.

 ## Example